Kneeler-making – expert and amateur

 The picture is too small to be useful so it will need to be enlarged.
 Either use a programme or app on your PC or an online programme to enlarge or re-size an image.
-Or pop along to your local high street copy shop and ask them to enlarge the part of the page you want to use to A4 size.
+Or ask your local high street print-and-copy shop to enlarge the part of the page you want to use to A4 size.

 Centre your tracing with care.
 The stitcher is going to need to know exactly how many stitches between the border and the tips of the beak and tail.